Chris Jericho: Feud with CM Punk (2011–2012)

 Beginning in November 2011, WWE aired cryptic vignettes that promoted a wrestler's return, making his appearance on January 2, 2012, episode of Raw SuperShow.
-He participated in the Royal Rumble match at the Royal Rumble on January 29, he was eliminated last by Sheamus.
+He participated in the Royal Rumble match at the Royal Rumble on January 29, where he was eliminated last by Sheamus.
 Leading to WrestleMania XXVIII on April 1, Jericho feuded with WWE Champion CM Punk over the moniker "the Best in the World".
 In a bid to psychologically unsettle Punk, Jericho revealed that Punk's father was an alcoholic and Punk's sister was a drug addict, which contradicted Punk's straight edge philosophy.
 Jericho faced Punk for the title at WrestleMania and Extreme Rules on April 29 in a Chicago Street Fight, but Punk won both matches.